bemusic/music/README.md

 __Last updated:__ 2014-12-18

-__Note:__ This list is for informational purpose only, and not for promoting the game.
+__Disclaimer:__ This list is for informational purpose only, and not for promoting the game.
 Except the BE☆MU☆SE original songs, you can download the BMS files from the link below.

 | Title | Artist | Genre | BPM | Event |